Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Kamis, 13 Februari 2025 20.28.53 UTC
+- WIB: Kamis, 13 Februari 2025 21.25.11 UTC
-- WITA: Kamis, 13 Februari 2025 21.28.53 UTC
+- WITA: Kamis, 13 Februari 2025 22.25.11 UTC
-- WIT: Kamis, 13 Februari 2025 22.28.53 UTC
+- WIT: Kamis, 13 Februari 2025 23.25.11 UTC

 Kutipan Inspiratif:
-"Life is like a steering wheel, it only takes one small move to change your entire direction."
+"Take chances, make mistakes.
+That's how you grow.
+Pain nourishes your courage.
+You have to fail in order to practice being brave."

 Kategori: motivational